-<4 of 21 > Organize Your Medicine Cabinet Discard expired cosmetics and prescription medicines.
-Then, affix a sheet of precut galvanized steel to the interior of your medicine cabinet with construction adhesive.
-Magnetic hooks can hold scissors and a mirror, and small plastic cups with magnetic bottoms corral small necessities, such as rubber bands and hair clips.
+Magnet Organizers Sometimes you have to think behind the box.
+This medicine cabinet became more efficient after it was affixed with a sheet of precut galvanized steel to its interior with construction adhesive.
+Magnetic hooks now hold scissors and a mirror, and small plastic cups with magnetic bottoms corral small necessities, such as rubber bands and hair clips.

 Zesters, Graters, peelers, scissors...how many of these things does Martha Stewart need to keep in her kitchen?